What is Operational Technology (OT) Scanning?

 Although commonly found within the IT side of the house, scanning for weaknesses on the IoT and OT side has long been debated, with endless stories of frozen sensors, stalled elevators, and locked doors.
 When originally constructed, these ‘non-IT’ devices were not built to accept scanning.
 As a whole, sensors, controllers, meters, and the like often arrive underpowered, with little memory and a specific static function in mind.
 Scan for open ports on a motion sensor, and you might get a locked door or a frozen elevator.
 Scan for an OS build on a PLC, and you might get a tripped controller.

 We have all heard these horror stories of active scanning on non-IT-based devices.
-But what if our scanning system inherently knew of the pedigree of the device and software on the other end of the IP address?
-Wouldn’t it be nice to intelligently scan not based on IP address but on the abilities of a device to accept and respond to a scan properly?
+But what if our system inherently knew of the pedigree of the device and software on the other end of the IP address?
+Wouldn’t it be nice to intelligently discover not based on IP address but on the abilities of a device to accept and respond properly?
 Knowing the difference between a SCADA server running Windows 7, an HMI running Windows CE6.0, an engineering Workstation running Windows 10, and a PLC running VxWorks, all rife with their own vulnerabilities, would be a valuable set of information when deciding to bring OT and ICS devices into the fold of active scanning.

-Third, let your discovery tool go to work to identify and scan those devices that fall into the bucket of desirable devices to scan.
+Let your discovery tool go to work to identify and scan those devices that fall into the bucket of desirable devices to scan.

 Lastly, review for the outcome.
 Did your discovery tool accurately identify all assets?
 Did your policy run as intended?
 Did any devices respond to a probing scan unexpectedly?